 If you’re an independent contractor, you’ll need to take out money to pay your own taxes, which can amount to roughly one-third of your income.

 Similarly, understanding where your money goes is essential.
-Rent, groceries, utilities, car repairs, and student loan payments may constitute your living expenses, but you also want to factor in variable costs like entertainment and dining out.
+Rent, groceries, utilities, car repairs, and student loan payments are probably your main expenses, but you also want to factor in variable costs like entertainment and dining out.
 Scrutinizing your spending habits can reveal potential savings areas and keep your cash flow in check.

 2. Develop Good Budgeting Habits

 Armed with knowledge of your income and expenses, you can develop good budgeting habits.
-A well-crafted budget helps manage your finances and prepares you for future financial goals.
+A well-crafted budget is a cornerstone of effective financial planning.
+It helps manage your finances and prepares you for future financial goals.
 You can use various apps or traditional spreadsheets to monitor your spending and adjust as needed.

 Review and modify your budget as needed to ensure you have enough money for necessities, savings, and some leisure activities, making your 20s more enjoyable.